biaobiaoqi/rcjp/README.md

 What Are They
 ---

+All source code is organised in eclipse, a common IDE for Java.

 Report.pdf is my final report of this project.

-All source code is organised in eclipse, a common IDE for Java.
+source_code folder is all the source code.

+executable folder is a deployed folder.

-There are three sub-folders:
+In executable, there are three sub-folders:

-api: Include all Jar packages in this project.
+* api: Include all Jar packages in this project.

-	ASMInstrument.jar is the Jar package implement algorithm in this project. asm-3.0.jar is used in ASMInstrument.jar for instrument with Java bytecode. jcommon-1.0.16.jar and jfreechart-1.0.14.jar are used for drawing charts in this project. dacapo-9.12-bach.jar is the Jar package which has been tested by this project.
+	ASMInstrument.jar is the Jar package implement algorithm in this project. asm-3.0.jar is used in ASMInstrument.jar for instrument with Java bytecode. jcommon-1.0.16.jar and jfreechart-1.0.14.jar are used for drawing charts in this project.
+	[dacapo-9.12-bach.jar](http://sourceforge.net/projects/dacapobench/) is the Jar package which has been tested by this project.
+Caused it's more than 100M, **user can download it by yourself and add it in this folder**.
-pro: The configuration file, fyp.properties, exists in this folder.
+* pro: The configuration file, fyp.properties, exists in this folder.
-result: A folder to keep result produced by this program.
+* result: A folder to keep result produced by this program.

 To execute the program in this project: